-Both SaveScreen and LoadScreen use a format that is screen-typespecific; this means that a screen saved or loaded in a system with one graphics card may not keep its integrity if you attempt to retrieve or save it later on a system with another graphics card.
-This is also true with the LoadWindowStack and StoreWindowStack procedures; window stacks are not necessarily compatible between different versions of the Turbo Graphix Toolbox.
+Both SaveScreen and LoadScreen use a format that is screen-type-specific; this means that a screen saved or loaded in a system with one graphics card may not keep its integrity if you attempt to retrieve or save it later on a system with another graphics card.
+This is also true with the LoadWindowStack and StoreWindowStack procedures; window stacks are not necessarily compatible between different versions of the Turbo Pascal Graphix Toolbox.
 However, there is no incompatibility between individual windows; you can safely store or load a window using the LoadWindow and StoreWindow procedures from one graphics screen type to another with no problems.

 The following program example (SCREENIO.PAS on the distribution disk) demonstrates saving and loading a screen; included in this example is a routine that draws a Sierpinski curve.
-This screen image is stored to disk as file DEMO.PIC, the screen is cleared, and the image is read back to the screen.
-SaveWindow/LoadWindow and SaveWindowStack/LoadWindowStack can also be tested with this example.
-Simply substitute their names for the SaveScreen and LoadScreen procedures, and make sure the data you want to save and load is available.
+This screen image is stored to disk as file DEMO, the screen is cleared, and the image is read back to the screen.
+SaveWindow/ LoadWindow and SaveWindowStack/LoadWindowStack are contained in the toolbox unit GWindow.
+If you use GWindow, you can test this example by substituting their names for the SaveScreen and LoadScreen procedures, and making sure the data you want to save and load is available.